Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Experimental setup

 \subsection{Quantum compiler and targeted quantum devices}

 To analyze how the previously shown clusters of circuits (Sec. \ref{Sec3}) relates with their after-mapping outcomes, we compiled the 300 selected quantum circuits using as target quantum processor an extended 97-qubit version of the Surface-17 chip (like in Fig. \ref{fig:surf97}).
 Surface-17 is a quantum processor with a surface code architecture \cite{lao2021timing}, designed to be easily scalable.
-The device characteristics together with all its constraints are included in a configuration file, which is then used as an input for the compiler OpenQL \cite{khammassi2021openql}.
+The device characteristics and all its constraints, are included in a configuration file, which is then used as input for the compiler OpenQL \cite{khammassi2021openql}.
 The configuration file of our chosen back-end includes information like error rates, primitive gate set, gate-decomposition rules and processor qubit topology/connectivity.
 In addition to this, and in order to compare the performance of the mapper for different groups of circuits, we performed the same experiments for two more quantum processors: the IBM Rochester and the Rigetti 16q-Aspen chips that are shown in Figs. \ref{fig:ibm53} and \ref{fig:asp16}, respectively.
+We selected these device configurations because they are currently commonly used in other research on quantum circuit mapping and provide realistic and different connectivity patterns in their coupling graphs.
+Note that in our experiments we do not execute the quantum circuits on actual devices but instead they are just mapped into the different quantum processors; that is, their hardware constraints are considered in the compiling process.

 At the core of the OpenQL compiler is its Qmap mapper, which has many options and strategies allowing to create a sort of custom-made compilation technique.
 The Qmap quantum circuit mapper considers several types of hardware constraints: limited connectivity, primitive gate set and restrictions derived from classical control electronics.
 It supports several options for circuit optimization, routing, initial placement as well as scheduling.
 In addition, it outputs different circuit mapping performance metrics such as the number of additional gates and circuit latency.
-The routing strategy we opted for was MinExtend \cite{lao2021timing}, that, among other features, includes looking back to previously mapped gates and strives to minimally extend the latency of the circuit.
+The routing strategy we opted for was MinExtend \cite{lao2021timing}, which, among other features, includes looking back to previously mapped gates and strives to minimally extend the latency of the circuit.
 It also includes different but common gate transformation and optimization strategies such as gate cancellation or commutation.